-As mentioned above, lender standards apply to VA loans, but overall the Department of Veterans Affairs the VA construction loan borrower to use a licensed general contractor that is on a VA approved list.
-You may find that some lenders will not permit the borrower to do her own work on the home, or you may find that other restrictions or additional considerations apply.
+As mentioned above, lender standards apply to VA loans, but overall the Department of Veterans Affairs the VA construction loan borrower to use a licensed general contractor that is registered with the VA.
+You will find that lenders will not permit the borrower to do their own work on the home, or you may find that other restrictions or additional considerations apply.

 Want More Information About One-Time Close Loans?

 One-Time Close Loans are available for FHA, VA and USDA Mortgages.
 These loans also go by the following names: 1 X Close, Single-Close Loan or OTC Loan.